TimMacy/YouTubeAlchemy/README.md

 <br>

 ## 📜 Changelog
+- **8.9**: new feature: Automatically Open Comments, Only Works with Tab View Enabled
 - **8.8.1**: bug fix for Max Video Size in Default Layout (aspect ratio of videos other than 16:9)
-- **8.8**: adjustments for the latest YouTube changes, bug fixes, and improvements.new feature: Restore Suggested Videos Filter Selection
+- **8.8**: adjustments for the latest YouTube changes, bug fixes, and improvements. new feature: Restore Suggested Videos Filter Selection
 - **8.7.2**: bug fixes for Max Video Size in Default Layout
 - **8.7.1**: adjustments for the latest YouTube changes, fixed playback speed control breaking when YouTube reloaded a video during playback, and adjustments for non-English languages in the YT Guide. new features: Max Video Size in Default Layout (default: no), Hide Share Button (default: no), Toggle Theater Mode by Clicking the Active Tab (default: yes), Search Bar Position (default: 0 | a negative value moves it left), Sidebar Width (default: 0 | equals YouTube's default of 402px)
 - **8.3**: adjustments for the latest YouTube changes and fixed missing remaining time when navigating